 Directors are also encouraged to attend external educational programs and seminars offered by the Institute of Corporate Directors ("ICD"), The Directors College and other legal and accounting professional advisors.
 Ms. Athaide and Mr. Kinash hold the ICD.D designation and complete the required continuing education annually to maintain such designation.
-Dr. Jamieson has completed four of the five modules of the Chartered Director program offered by the Directors College and has also completed various programs offered by the ICD.
 A number of directors serve on Boards of Directors of other public or not-for-profit companies, which also is a means of increasing director knowledge.